 Above: A simple outdoor shower.

-Above: Old (traditional porch rocking chairs) contrasts with new (steel framed skyscraper windows).
+Above: Old (traditional porch rocking chairs) contrast with new (steel-framed skyscraper windows).

 N.B.: This post is an update; the original story ran on November 12, 2012 as part of our Harvest issue.